runsascoded/utz/README.md

 from utz import *
 ```

-This imports most standard library modules/functions (via [`stdlb`]), as well as the `utz.*` members below.
+This imports most standard library modules/functions (via [`stdlb`]), as well as the `utz` members below.

-Some specific modules, in rough order of how often I use them:
+Below are a few modules, in rough order of how often I use them:

 ### [`utz.process`]: [`subprocess`] wrappers; shell out to commands, parse output <a id="utz.process"></a>